Find Free Cochise County Public Records on Anyone

 Cochise County Court – Adult Probation: In Arizona and Cochise County, probation is overseen by the courts via the Adult Services Division.
 This division is part of the AOC—Arizona Supreme Court’s Administrative Office of the Courts.
 These offices in Cochise County operate probation services for adults and juveniles.
 Contact information can be found using these links.

-When searching for individuals on probation, select the ‘Supervised/Parole’ radio button and enter the offender’s names.
+When searching for individuals on probation, select the ‘Supervised/Parole’ radio button and enter the offender’s name.

 Arizona Department of Safety (DPS): When criminal records checks are run through the Arizona DPS, they will reveal information such as probation information.
 A detailed explanation of obtaining these records appears later in the guide.

-How To Obtain a Background Check Report in Cochise County, Arizona
+How To Acquire a Background Check Report in Cochise County Arizona

 Knowledge of individuals’ criminal records is essential for several reasons, and the purpose for a background check can determine what laws and statutes must be abided by.
 These checks fall into two categories: personal and professional background checks.